C. J. Anderson: Coaching career

 Following his retirement, Anderson joined the coaching staff at his alma mater Cal as a volunteer coach.
 In 2021 he was hired as the head varsity football coach at Monte Vista High School in Danville, California.
-After spending one season as the Head Coach at Monte Vista High School, Anderson was hired as the Running Backs coach at Rice.
+After spending one season as the head coach at Monte Vista High School, Anderson was hired as the running backs coach at Rice.
+Anderson was not retained following the Owls' 2022 season.

 Personal life

 Anderson is a longtime fan of the Sonic the Hedgehog video game series.